cabal-cmu/Two-Step/README.md

 Matlab functions to run the Two-Step algorithm.

-A non-Gaussian variables dataset X is required as input, together with a positive value for the penalization parameter, lambda.
+A dataset X of non-Gaussian variables is required as input, together with a positive value for the penalization parameter, lambda.

 Two-Step outputs the causal coefficients matrix B, from X = BX + E.